 While our showrooms are open to the public, Stone Showcase is strictly a wholesale distributor.
 Because of this, slab material may be purchased only by authorized fabricators.
 If you are a homeowner interested in purchasing from Stone Showcase, please contact your fabricator.
 If you are a fabricator interested in establishing an account with Stone Showcase, please reach out to your local Stone Showcase representative.

 No. We work with too many wonderful fabricators to recommend just one!
 If you are looking for a fabricator to assist with your design needs, check out your local yellow pages or look online.

 No. We work exclusively with fabricators.
 Since we don’t cut any materials, we don’t have any remnants.

 Yes.
 You can request samples by contacting your local Stone Showcase warehouse.

 When a block of natural stone is processed, it is cut into slabs by a large gang saw.
 Once the slabs are cut, they are laid flat to be polished, and then bundled together in the same order at the other end of the processing line.
 Book-matched slabs are slabs which were right next to each other, but have been polished on opposite sides.
-When these slabs are placed side by side, you will see that they are a near mirror image of each other–as in the picture below.
+When these slabs are placed side by side, you will see that they are almost a mirror image of each other.
 Veining can be matched up by your fabricator to create one unbroken pattern.
 Book-matched slabs can be used with stunning results for large kitchen islands.